wzykubek/FOSS_Stuff/README.md

 ## OS

-Change Windows or MacOS to GNU/Linux, BSD or any other FOSS operating system.
+Change Windows or macOS to GNU/Linux, BSD or any other FOSS operating system.

 ## Other tips